ibm-cloud-docs/monitoring/data-security.md

 To connect to resources in your account over the {{site.data.keyword.cloud_notm}} public network, you can configure an agent to send metrics by using a public endpoint.
 The environment where the agent is running requires internet access to use the public endpoint.

 You can enable virtual routing and forwarding (VRF) to move IP routing for your account and all of its resources into a separate routing table.
 If VRF is enabled, you can then enable {{site.data.keyword.cloud_notm}} service endpoints to connect directly to resources without using the public network.
 To configure an agent to send metrics by using a private endpoint, you must [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) for your account.
-Once the account is VRF and service endpoint enabled, the Sysdig agent can be configured to use the private network by using the [Private Endpoint](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion) as the ingestion URL.
+Once the account is VRF enabled, the Sysdig agent can be configured to use the private network by using the [Private Endpoint](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion) as the ingestion URL.
 * Private endpoints are not accessible from the public internet.
 * All traffic is routed to the {{site.data.keyword.cloud_notm}} private network.